JanosKrizsan/Practice_Misc/README.md

 See the folders for more info but it is:

-- Mostly C#
+- C#
-- And some EF
+- Java
-- Some Python
+- Python
-- React.js

-## Parts

-- Binary Search Tree
-- HashMap
-- Stack
-- Linked List
-- Several CodeWars Katas (in Dojos folder)
-- EF Practice
-- Socketing
+- React